benarnav/benarnav.github.io/posts/parking_monitor.md

 <figure class="oversize-figure">
     <img src="/assets/img/parking_monitor_algorithm_graphic.jpg" alt="visual flow chart describing the algorithm" />
-  <figcaption>Workflow of Illegal Parking Detection and Service Request Filing to 311</figcaption>
+  <figcaption>Workflow of illegal parking detection and service request filing to 311</figcaption>
 </figure>

 This study employs a mixed-methods approach, combining quantitative analysis of camera footage with qualitative assessment of police responses.
 The 21 cameras were selected to capture a range of urban environments, but we were ultimately limited by the location of DOT cameras and the subset that included areas of unambiguous no parking zones.
 The areas that were monitored included 11 bicycle lanes, 5 bicycle lanes with an adjacent vehicle turning lane, 4 areas where all parking is prohibited and 1 fire hydrant.
 I used a YOLOv8 model trained on COCO images for object detection and the service requests were filed to 311 through the official website using selenium.
 To distinguish between momentary stops and actual illegal parking, vehicles were only considered illegally parked if they remained stationary for more than 3 minutes, chosen based on New York City's [idling law](https://portal.311.nyc.gov/article/?kanumber=KA-02222){:target="_blank" rel="noopener"}.